fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

 An ehealth-message may refer related resources (eg. Device, CarePlan, Appointment etc) using the "about" field, no matter which category it is.
 Different instances of ehealth-message may be logically organized into "threads" by assigning the same thread-id in the provided extension.
 Similarly, they may be organized in a group (eg. group messages) by assigning the same group-id in that extension.
 The message subject may be provided in the title extension, and an optional priority may be provided in the ehealth-priority extension.

+In case a thread-id is not set by the client, it will be generated server-side at message creation.

 # Remarks about status and administrative-status

 The ehealth-message profile contains two status fields: